mblancodev/mblancodev/README.md

 - **Docker Devotee**: Utilizing Docker to create scalable and maintainable applications.
 - **Zoho Customization**: Experienced in custom implementations with Zoho.
 - **ChatGPT Chatbots**: Crafting AI-driven chatbots for enhanced user interactions.
-- **Open Source Contributor**: Active contributor to open-source projects.
-- **CSS Aficionado**: Skilled in using CSS libraries like TailwindCSS, Bulma, and Bootstrap.
 - **UX/UI Consultant**: Collaborative work with companies to enhance user experiences.

 Let's connect and continue pushing the boundaries of web development!